lukekasper/Personal-Projects/Object Oriented Implementation (IBM)/Data Structures & Algorithms/Notes.md

     - every node on right subtree is >= parent node
     - major operations:
       - insert, search, delete, traversal (pre-order, in-order, post-order)
+        - pre-order: root, then left nodes, then right nodes
+        - in-order: left, then root, then right nodes
+        - post-order: left, then right, then root nodes
 - max number of nodes on depth i = 2^i
 - max nodes of height k = 2^(k+1)-1